-The fruit juice and its extract have been shown to improve many aspects of cardiovascular heath, including cholesterol and triglycerides, blood pressure, and blood vessel function.
 Some of bergomot’s flavonoid compounds are similar in structure and action to statin drugs and have been found to lower cholesterol.

 Other bergamot compounds are powerful antioxidants that have an affinity for the blood vessels and have been shown to improve blood vessel health and function.

 A product called Bergamonte is a standardized extract of bergamot fruit containing a minimum of 25 percent flavanones, including 1 percent Melitidine and 2 percent Bruteridine.
 These compounds have been proposed to lower cholesterol by working like statin drugs in that they inhibit the enzyme HMG-CoA reductase.
 Bergamonte is sold by a number of supplement companies in the United States and has been the subject of a number of animal and human clinical studies showing impressive results.

 Italian researchers studied this extract in a randomized, double-blind, placebo-controlled trial involving 237 patients with high cholesterol.
 Some of them also had features of the metabolic syndrome (high blood sugar, high triglycerides, and low HDL cholesterol).
 The subjects took either 500 mg or 1000 mg of bergamot extract per day, or placebo, for 30 days.

 Impressive Results for Cholesterol, Triglycerides, and Blood Sugar